Linux Desktop Market Share Crosses 3%

 Yeah, except that statistic is broken.
 The real Linux desktop market share is about double.

+These days everyone seems to be building with Chrome (or at least Webkit) in mind.
+Afterall, not only is is common on the desktop, but both of the dominant smartphone platforms are generally running Webkit based browsers.

+I think its broken too.
+I think its more a long the lines of half that, if that much.
+I have yet to see a linux desktop in the wild that wasn't installed by a local penguin head for his own use.

 I would like to apologize.
-(Score:2)
+(Score:5, Funny)

 I was getting my fortune read by a old gypsy woman and she said, "2017 can be the year of the Linux desktop... but there's a price."
 I accepted but honestly, I didn't think she could actually make people vote for Trump!